• Skip to primary navigation

 • All you need is 4 ingredients, 1 bowl and about 15 minutes to make a batch of these paleo sunflower butter cookies.
 Sunbutter cookies are so easy to make, your kids could make them from start to finish (with some supervision around the oven).
 This recipe would be great for the novice baker!

-• These sunbutter cookies are quite addicting and you might quickly find yourself eating 2-3 at a time.
+• These sunbutter cookies are so yummy and enjoyable and you might quickly find yourself eating 2-3 at a time.
 That is why this recipe is for a small batch of cookies (makes 11 cookies).
 However you could easily double or triple the recipe to make a larger batch.

 4 ingredients to make sunbutter cookies.